 The McGregor family descendants have visited McGregor and we were pleased to welcome them to our accommodation in McGregor – Fountain Place!

 From ancient buildings to luxury accommodation in McGregor

 This property originally consisted of a main ‘manor house’ with a row of four cottages in front of it.
 The two middle cottages in this row were demolished and the remaining two were then joined to the main house (which had also been extended) to create one U-shaped building with a central courtyard.These two original cottages are now our elegant guest suites, opening onto the courtyard.

 Due to its age (1862), it was declared a National Monument and is, in fact, one of the oldest buildings in the village.
 Much later, two fountains were installed, one in the central courtyard and the other in the garden, thus providing the perfect name for the guesthouse now known as “Fountain Place”.
-Pictures of this progression are on view at the guesthouse.
+Pictures of this progression may be viewed at Fountain Place.

 On 1st April 2000 all former National Monuments declared by the former National Monuments Council and its predecessors became Provincial Heritage Sites.
 Fountain Place is therefore now listed as a Provincial Heritage Site of the Western Cape.